ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 │   └── main.bal

 ```
-And adds the following configuration to the `Ballerina.toml` file.
+it also adds the following configuration to the `Ballerina.toml` file.

 ```toml
 [persist]